Fatbirder's Top 1000 Birding Websites

 A FEW DAYS AWAY BIRDING

-I made arrangements to accompany Malc Curtin to Cornwall tomorrow, as he had just returned from his holiday and still required the booted eagle.
-I picked Malc up at 3.30am, and we arrived at Cornwall on site at around 8.30am.
-The booted eagle flew low over fields behind a farm, but we were waiting in the wrong place and didn't see it departing the roost.
-We couldn't believe it, so we continued on to Mousehole in hopes of seeing a Pacific diver, which we located and got cracking views.
+Arrangements were made to accompany Malc Curtin to Cornwall, as he had just returned from holiday and still needed Booted Eagle.
+I picked Malc up at 3.30am, and we arrived on site in Cornwall at around 8.30am.
+Unfortunately, the eagle had already departed its roost, flying low over fields behind a nearby farm while we were positioned in the wrong place.
+It was a frustrating miss, and hard to believe given how close we had been.

 Pacific Diver